50 Free Things To Do In Memphis

 - Take free dance lessons at the Rumba Room

-- Catch some live music in Handy Park on Beale Street, several afternoons a week
+- Catch some live music in Handy Park on Beale Street

 - Go to the Collierville Concert Series (Summer)